 In the village of Å you find the Norwegian Fishing Village Museum and the Stockfish Museum.
 On the way from Å, the fishing villages lie like pearls on a string: Tind, Sørvågen, Moskenes, Reine and Hamnøy.
 The view from Reine towards the Kirkefjord was the reason why Reine was once voted the most beautiful place in Norway.

-At Vikten, Ramberg and Sund, there are well-established arts and crafts centres.
+At Vikten, Ramberg and Sund, there are well-established arts and crafts centers.
 Smeden, ”the Blacksmith”, at Sund, probably has the largest number of visitors, together with the Glassblowing Workshop at Vikten.

 Experience the white beaches at Haukland, or the pebble beach at Eggum, both on Vestvågøy; these are excellent spots to watch the Midnight Sun, and popular places for outings among both locals and tourists.